bochuxt/aws-byol-plus-utility-waf/README.md

 ### Prerequisites

-1) Access to 'BEST' BYOL and Hourly images in the Amazon region within which you are working.<br>
+1) Access to 12.0 'BEST' BYOL and Hourly images in the Amazon region within which you are working. <br>
+- The 12.0 Hourly image should be available shortly, please contact F5 sales personal for details on its availability<br>
 - Make sure that you have accepted the EULA for both images in the AWS marketplace.<br>
 2) Set of AWS Access Keys for use by BIG-IP, as described here:<br>
 - https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-12-0-0/4.html#unique_1903231220<br>